verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 If other environments are used, the capacity and configuration should be similar.

 You can use the VCN Wizard of the Oracle Cloud Infrastructure Console to automatically create most of the described network infrastructure.
-Additional security lists/rules, as detailed below, need to be added manually.
+Additional security lists/rules, as detailed in the following sections, need to be added manually.
-All CIDR values provided are examples and can be customized as required.
+All Classless Inter-Domain Routing (CIDR) values provided are examples and can be customized as required.

 ### Virtual Cloud Network (for example, CIDR 10.0.0.0/16)
 **Public Subnet (for example, CIDR 10.0.0.0/24)**